 The Spectre works like any good laptop would, and then you can flip it around completely on its hinges and use it as a tablet (with included pen).
 It’s the best of both worlds!

-Best Laptop for Video and Photo Editing: MacBook Pro (16-inch)
+Best Laptop for Video and Photo Editing: MacBook Pro (14-Inch, M1 Pro)

 - ✗ Expensive

 Apple’s MacBook Pro has long been one of the top choices for graphics professionals, photographers, and other creative professionals.
-If the software you use works on a Mac, the largest and most powerful MacBook Pro is a great choice.
+If the software you use works on a Mac, then this 14-inch MacBook Pro (powered by the M1 Pro) is a great choice.

 Best Laptop for Business: Lenovo ThinkPad X1 Carbon Gen 9